jorishr/website-text-translator/README.md

 ### Modes

 The program can be run with optional command line flags that change the behavior of the program.
-You can disable backups `npx wtt start --backup-no`; disable the third party translation service `npx wtt start --translate-no`; and run the program in dry-run mode `npx wtt --dry-run`.
+You can disable backups `npx wtt start --backup-no`; disable the third party translation service `npx wtt start --translate-no`; and run the program in dry-run mode `npx wtt start --dry-run`.
 In dry mode no files are written.

 By default you will see log messages in the terminal about the progress of the program.
 If you want to see less log messages in the terminal, use the flag `npx wtt start --info-no` or set the `logLevel` key to an empty string `""` in the config file.